Marisa Howard-Karp, MS

 Give yourself room to breathe.

 You’ve just gotten some important news.
 Maybe it’s a shock, or maybe you’ve known for a long time that this diagnosis was coming.
-Maybe you even have the same diagnosis.
-It can still feel like a big deal.
-Each time one of my children has gotten a new diagnosis, it has thrown me for a loop.
+Maybe this is something you and your child share and you’re thrilled – but it’s still big news.

-The only way to eat an elephant is one bite at a time, and a new diagnosis can feel like an elephant.
+A new diagnosis can feel like an elephant.
+But the only way to eat an elephant is one bite at a time.
 So your first bite – the first thing you need to do – is to give yourself some time to process and to ask all of your questions.

 Shift your perspective